wavefrontHQ/docs/pages/doc/tracing_instrumenting_frameworks.md

 * The source of the reported metrics and histograms -- by default, the host that the code is running on.
 You can optionally specify a more useful source name explicitly during setup, for example, an IP address, a container or instance name, or some other unique data source.
 All reporter objects for a particular microservice must specify the same source.

-**Note:** You can use a Wavefront reporter object to set a nondefault reporting interval.
+{% include note.html content="You can use a Wavefront reporter object to set a nondefault reporting interval." %}

 <!---
 **Note:** For guidelines on choosing a reporting interval, see _[[link to reporting interval topic on another page]]_.